His name was William Frederick Hunter, and she only saw him once.

 She pauses.
 I imagine that her hand trembles as she lifts her wine to her lips, but I can’t see in the dim light of the late summer evening.
 I’m glad that I can’t see, and that she can’t see me.
 Tears are streaming down my face and wetting my baby’s head.

 I’ve never looked for him.
 I couldn’t.
 What if something had happened to him?
 What if he hated me?
-What if he didn’t want to know anything of me?
+What if he didn’t want to know anything about me?
 What if he never forgave me?
 Her voice cracks.
-I couldn’t stand knowing.
+I couldn’t stand that.

 We sit quietly.
 I reach for the wine bottle between us and fill her emptied glass.